Selective deficiency of IgA

 - Chronic diarrhea

 - Conjunctivitis (eye infection)

-- Gastrointestinal inflammation including ulcerative colitis, Crohn's disease, and a sprue-like illness
+- Gastrointestinal inflammation, including (, , and a

 - Mouth infection

 - Otitis media (middle ear infection)

 - Sinusitis (sinus infection)